gidsola/Discord-Interactions/README.md

 !!!!
 I am changing the format of this version !!!!

-I will be moving the ephemeral selector to reside above 'content:'
+I AM moving the ephemeral selector to reside above 'content:'

 **PLEASE BE AWARE**